 From: yourEmailAddress@example.com Subject: Exim Subject test Text to be included in message Body

-Then press ALT+D and your mail will be sent.
+Then press CTRL+D and your mail will be sent.
 Once sending is complete, you can press ENTER to go back in terminal prompt.

 Also check it in your recipient Spam box that test email has been delivered.

 We’ll connect to MariaDB with root user (defult password is empty) to create the new database and grant permissions (remember to use semicolumns at the end of each command row as showed below).
 Before starting, prepare a user/password combination to use instead default ones (moodleuser / moodlepassword):

 Press ENTER if you have still your MariaDB root password empty or type your password and press ENTER.
 Run following lines, using your prepared DB moodle user and passwod):